h15200/notes/system-design.md

   - tcp have built in encryption using TLS
   - web sockets are built with ip/tcp
   - is not a strict client-server model.
 Data can go both ways in any order
+  - eventual consistency
+- `udp` (no acknowledgement flow, so FASTER but some packets will be lost) video, voice
+  - does not guarantee FIFO delivery and has weak consistency but is fast
+  - used in `DNS` and voice/video apps
 - `http` built on top of ip/tcp with encryption and identify verification
   - is a client-server model.
 The client must first request, and the server replies
 - `smpp` (short message texting) twilio
-- `udp` (no acknowledgement flow, so FASTER but some packets will be lost) video, voice
-  - does not guarantee FIFO delivery
+  - based on TCP
+- `websocket` peer network
+  - built on top of TCP, and is faster than `xmpp` but less secure
-- `xmpp` peer network (peer-to-peer networks can be built with xmpp or with tcp)
+- `xmpp` peer network
-  - `xmpp` is slower but more secure than `tcp` websocket.
+  - `xmpp` built with TCP, but is slower but more secure than websocket.
 It has additional encryption logic on top of TLS, which TCP also has
+- `smtp` (simple mail tranfser protocol)
+  - used to send email via ip/tcp. tcp ensures eventual delivery
+- `ftp` (file transfer protocol)
+  - based on TCP and is faster than `http` as it is a "pure" tcp protocol with no additional headers

+## DNS

+- "Domain Name System"
+- how does it work?
+Basically, a gigantic key value pair of human readeable text to ip address
+- from a local machine adding a url:

+  - your most local dns router (usually Internet Service Provider) will first see if they have the result in cache
+  - if not, it will look for another dns that might have it
+  - keeps going until the `root` dns
+  - at each layer, this search will be cached for a certain amount of time
+  - this caching policy is based on `TTL` (time to live) set on each dns server

+- managed solutions include `AWS Route 53` and `Cloudflare`
+- usually will also load balance traffic and keep track of services that are down due to maintenance

 ### Proxies